-Matt Zwolinksi returns to the show to discuss what’s next now that the Bleeding Heart Libertarian blog has ended its’ after a nine year run.
-He starts by describing how the blog came to be and what he learned about libertarianism and its’ history.
-Zwolinski hopes that people think of libertarianism and social justice as not incompatible and that we can work to forge political alliances, not just with people on the right who wanna shrink government, but also with people on the left who want to reduce inequality.
+Matt Zwolinksi returns to the show to discuss what’s next now that the Bleeding Heart Libertarian blog has ended after a nine year run.
+He starts by describing how the blog came to be and what he learned about libertarianism.
+Zwolinski hopes that people think of libertarianism and social justice as compatible, and that we can work to forge political alliances, not just with people on the right who want to shrink government, but also with people on the left who want to reduce inequality.

 What is a “Bleeding Heart Libertarian”?
 How does the Bleeding Heart Libertarian movement fit into the broader libertarian tradition?

 00:07 Aaron Ross Powell: Welcome to Free Thoughts.
 I’m Aaron Powell.

 00:11 Aaron Ross Powell: Joining us today is Matt Zwolinski.
 He’s professor of Philosophy at the University of San Diego, and founder and director of USD Center for Ethics, Economics and Public Policy.
 He’s also the founder of the blog Bleeding Heart Libertarians, which ended its nine‐year run on June 1st.
 Welcome back to the show, Matt.

 00:29 Matt Zwolinski: Thanks, guys.
 It’s really great to be back here with you.

 00:31 Aaron Ross Powell: What is a bleeding‐heart libertarian?